nj2397/2Chat/README.md

 ## Development
 * Currently the application is in development phase.
 For experiment purpose, two clients are being maintained for communication exchange.
 * The updates will keep on appearing over repo before a complete prototype is hosted.
+* Plans:
-* Plan is to integrate with an engaging UI and maintain database for users.
+  * integrate with an engaging UI and maintain database for users
-* Integration with AI APIs such as Gemini API / Claude API is on progress, making the communication seamless.
+  * integration with AI APIs such as Gemini API / Claude API, making the communication seamless

 ## Tech Stack
 * Frontend: HTML, CSS, JS (Will get upgraded to Next.js, Redux, Tailwind CSS)